Fourth Order Gravity, Scalar-Tensor-Vector Gravity, and Galaxy Rotation Curves: Comparison with the solution in Fourth Order Gravity

+The reader is referred to Section 2 of \cite{BrownsteinandMoffat} for a detailed discussion of the assumptions behind the choice of the mass distribution assumed above, which is a simplified parametric model which includes the contribution coming from the stellar as well as the gaseous HI component, and the choice of an assumed $M/L$ ratio.

-We assume the following density profile $\mu(r)$ \beq \mu(r)=\frac{3}{4\pi r^{3}} \beta M(r) \bigg[\frac{r_c}{r+r_c}\bigg] \eeq where \beq M(r)=4\pi \int_0^rdr'r'^2\mu(r') \eeq and \beq \beta = \left\{ \right. \eeq We have taken the data set of ten LSB, HSB and dwarf galaxy masses from Table (3) in ~\cite{BrownsteinandMoffat}.
+We have taken the data set of ten LSB, HSB and dwarf galaxy masses from Table (3) in ~\cite{BrownsteinandMoffat}.
 Then we plot the left hand side of Eqn. (\ref{3rdordermu}) \beq STVG-BH\equiv \frac{r_0}{M_0^2}(U(r)\mu(r)+V(r)\mu'(r)+W(r)\mu''(r)+X(r)\mu'''(r)) \eeq after making it dimensionless using parameters $r_0$ and $M_0$.
 We have made the assumption that $k=1/r_0$.
-We have taken data set of $10$ LSB, HSB and dwarf galaxies and for each of them we have plotted $STVG-BH$ vs. $r$ for three ranges of $r$- ($0.0001-1$) kpc, ($1-100$) kpc and ($100-500$) kpc.
-The plots are shown in Fig. 1-10.
-We see that for the range $1-100$ kpc $STVG-BH$ is very small, of the order of $10^{-4}$ or $10^{-3}$.
+We have taken data set of $10$ LSB, HSB and dwarf galaxies and for each of them we have computed $STVG-BH$ vs. $r$ for three ranges of $r$- ($0.0001-1$) kpc, ($1-100$) kpc and ($100-500$) kpc.
+We find that for the range $1-100$ kpc $STVG-BH$ is very small, of the order of $10^{-4}$ or $10^{-3}$.
 And for other ranges $STVG-BH$ takes high values.
 Since the range of length scales of interest in a galaxy lie between $1-100$ kpc and $STVG-BH$ is very small in this range, it can be said that the solution coming from STVG theory matches with the solution of the biharmonic equation, inside the medium, for the observed density profile.
-In this sense, the modified acceleration law resulting from the biharmonic equation can also explain the flatness of rotation curves, if $k$ and $M_0$ are assumed to take the values needed to explain observations.
+In this sense, the modified acceleration law resulting from the biharmonic equation is also a candidate for explaining the observed rotation curves, from the dataset used by Moffat and Brownstein if $k$ and $M_0$ are assumed to take the values needed to explain observations.
+In future work we plan to explicitly investigate how close the predictions of the biharmonic equation can come to the Universal Rotation Curve proposed by Salucci et al. \cite{Salucci}.